tilaskabengele/BiCrystal/README.md

 **program.py** - Python program to be called from bicrystal script

 # Installation
-After downloading the files from the github repository to the directory of your choice (_recommended: /usr/bin/_), make `bicrystal` and `program.py` into executables:
+After downloading the files from the github repository and unzip to the directory of your choice.
+Next, make `bicrystal` and `program.py` into executables:

-    chmod r+x bicrystal program.py
+    chmod u+x bicrystal program.py

-Next, add this directory to your $PATH variable.
-In Bash, adding the following lines to your `.bashrc file`:
+then add this directory to your $PATH variable.
+In Bash, this can be done by adding the following lines to your `.bashrc file` (open your ./bashrc file with any text editor of your choosing, e.g. vi, nano, gedit, etc.):

     vi ~/.bashrc

-Add:
+Then add:

     export PATH="$/path/to/your/directory/with/bicrysal/:$PATH"
     export PYTHONPATH="${PYTHONPATH}:/path/to/your/directory/with/bicrysal/"